 States group their felonies in order to assign a punishment that corresponds to offense severity.
 Every class or level has a set punishment or a range, and every statute that defines a crime specifies the class or level that applies to that crime.
 For example, a state may specify that Class B felonies are punishable by up to 20 years in prison and a $40,000 fine.
 In the state's criminal code, certain crimes would specify their penalty as a Class B felony, such as "A person who commits first-degree arson is guilty of a Class B felony."

-Because each state has its own penal code and its own view of how much punishment a particular crime deserves, an offense that is a class B or level 2 felony in one state may be considered a class A/level 1 or class C/level 3 in another state.
+Because each state has its own penal code and its own view of how much punishment a particular crime deserves, the penalty for a Class B, Class 2, or Level 2 felony will vary—as will the crimes that carry this punishment.

 |Alabama||A, B, or C|